Yemen: five years since Saudi-led coalition intervened

 n June 2018, government fighters, backed by Saudi and Emirati ground forces, launch an offensive to retake the port city of Hodeida.

-UN-brokered talks between the warring parties open in December, yielding a series of breakthroughs including a ceasefire in Hodeida where combat largely ceases.
+UN-brokered talks between the warring parties open in December, yielding a series of breakthroughs including a ceasefire in Hodeida where fighting largely stops.

 – Southern separatists –

-n January 2018, the separatists occupy the presidential palace in Aden, before Saudi-Emirati forces intervene.
+n January 2018, the separatists occupy the presidential palace in Aden, before Saudi and Emirati forces intervene.

-South Yemen was an independent state until it united with the north in 1990, and separatists remain powerful.
+South Yemen was an independent state until unifying with the north in 1990, and separatists remain powerful.

-n August 2019, clashes in Aden pit separatists from the UAE-trained Security Belt force against unionist troops backed by Riyadh.
+n August 2019, separatists in Aden from the UAE-trained Security Belt force clash with unionist troops backed by Riyadh.

-n November, a power-sharing accord is signed between the two parties, but is never applied.
+n November, a power-sharing accord is signed between the two parties, but is never implemented.

 – New escalation –